b-adkins/they_are_billions.ahk/README.md

 Yellow crosshairs mark the corner.
 Pixel coordinates of the mouse cursor are show in the marked box.

+## Optional: changing hotkey values
+Say you don't like the hotkey I assigned, that's great!
+Unfortunately, you'll have to do the teensiest bit of programming to switch them.

+Find the lines that looks like these.
+They're sorted by menu and well-commented.

+    b::ClickOnButton(0, 0) ; Barracks (solider's center)
+    g::ClickOnButton(0, 1) ; Great ballista

+Just change that first letter!
+Make sure you leave it lower-case.
+E.g.

+    s::ClickOnButton(0, 0) ; Barracks (solider's center)
+    b::ClickOnButton(0, 1) ; Great ballista

+That's it!
+# Optional: changing control group assignmentsSince my Starcraft II days, with multiple-building selection, I've been able to use the same control groups for the entire game.
+I use 1-4 for armies and 5-0 for buildings.
+In They Are Billions, that's 5 for soldier's center and 6 for engineering center.
+You probably want something different.
+You will have to edit the script.
+Find the lines with the following form, towards the end.    $5::        RegisterOpenedMenu("soldiers")        Send 5    return    Change the menu to one of the values in the ```allowed_menus``` array.
+For instance:    $5::        RegisterOpenedMenu("units")        Send 5    returnIf it acts funny, double check that you typed everything in correctly!
+I don't have defensive programming around this yet.
 # Usage
 With AutoHotKey installed, just double click on the .ahk file!
 Depending on your operating system, you might instead have to Run as Administrator.
 Right click on the .ahk file and select Run as Administrator.